CARA-ch/emed-service-guide/docs/transactions/iti18.md

 The [ITI-18 (Registry Stored Query)](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html) transaction allows a [Document Consumer](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18.2) to query a [Document Registry](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18.2), using [Registry Stored Queries](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18.4.1).

+This transaction has been implemented in order to respect the Swiss EPR regulation.
+However, it is very generic, and [CH:PHARM-1](chpharm1.md) should be favored, as it offers emedication-specific query parameters.

 ## Stored queries
 ### Generic rules
 * Folders option not supported